M114 armored fighting vehicle: Vietnam War

-The Vietnam War became a testing ground for war equipment.
-Sometimes improvements were made in the United States and sent to Vietnam for testing, but often the projects originated in Vietnam.
-For example, the ACAV set (Armored Cavalry Assault Vehicle kit for the M113 and M551 Sheridan tank), which successfully met that war's specific needs; and the M114 armored reconnaissance vehicle, which proved inadequate and had to be withdrawn from Vietnam.

 The M113 armored personnel carrier introduced in Vietnam in 1962 proved to be highly successful; consequently a similar smaller vehicle, the M114, was introduced in Vietnam the same year.
 The M113 equipped ARVN (South Vietnamese) mechanized rifle squadrons, while the M114 equipped reconnaissance squadrons; an ARVN reconnaissance squadron consisted of a headquarters troop and three letter (line) troops, each organized with six M114s.
 Eighty M114s were used to equip four reconnaissance squadrons.

-During combat operations in Vietnam, the M114 armored reconnaissance vehicle proved to be mechanically unreliable, underpowered, had extreme difficulty conducting cross country operations, and its lack of resistance to land mines was fatal; a mine that would nearly destroy a standard M113 ACAV would literally blast an M114 reconnaissance vehicle in half.
-By November 1964, the M114s had been removed from Vietnam and replaced by the dependable M113 ACAV.
-Unfortunately for the US Army, the combat experience of the M114 in Vietnam was ignored by the high command, and the M114 was issued to all reconnaissance units in Europe, Korea, the United States, etc.; anywhere but in Vietnam.
+During combat operations in Vietnam, the M114 armored reconnaissance vehicle proved to be mechanically unreliable, underpowered, had extreme difficulty conducting cross country operations, and its lack of resistance to land mines was fatal; a mine that would disable or destroy a standard M113 would have catastrophic effects on an M114 reconnaissance vehicle.
+By November 1964, the M114s had been removed from Vietnam.
+Unfortunately for the US Army, the combat experience of the M114 in Vietnam was ignored by the high command, and the M114 continued to be fielded to reconnaissance units throughout the U.S. Army.
 In 1973, Gen. Creighton Abrams branded the M114 a failure and ordered it retired from the US Army.
 However, on going budget constraints restricted and delayed procurement of sufficient replacement M113s, so use of the M114 continued for several years after 1973 until it could be replaced in all active and reserve units.
 The 3rd Armored Cavalry Regiment at Fort Bliss, TX was reportedly the last U.S. Army unit to replace their M114s with M113s in late 1979 or early 1980.